srskarthi0607/Test/README.md

 ###Syncfusion Bigdata ThriftApplication
 Steps to run the sample queries in Syncfusion Bigdata ThriftApplication

-####Create and load the data into the Table

-1. Open and build the console application in Visual Studio.
-2. Run using below command

 #####Syntax
 	Syncfusion.Bigdata.ThriftApplication.exe “Spark-Thrift Server hostname: Port” “Query”
 #####Query